 Definition of Environmental Economics

-Drawing out from the definition of economics, environmental economics can be defined as the study of how humans decide on how to dispose of environmental resources.
+Drawing out from the definition of economics, we can define environmental economics as the study of how humans decide on how to dispose of environmental resources.
 At this juncture, the focus of management is mainly on environmental resources.

 - trees or plants that supply the life-giving oxygen humans need;